Ahmad Yusof

-Ahmad Yusof is a Malaysian footballer who plays for Penang and Pahang as a midfielder.
-He also a football manager.
+Ahmad Yusof (sometimes spelt as Ahmad yusoff) is a Malaysian former professional footballer who played for Penang and Pahang as a midfielder.
+He is currently working as the assistant coach of Malaysia Super League club Sri Pahang.

-Career
+Career Overview

+As a player

+He played for Penang and Pahang in the Malaysia Cup and Malaysian League between the late 1970s to 1980s.
 With the Malaysia national team, he won the 1989 SEA Games gold medal.
 He also former national team captain.
 In February 1999, Asian Football Confederation recognize Ahmad Yusof achievement of representing the country 103 times (match including Olympic qualification, against national 'B' football team, club side and selection side), 92 caps is against full national team.
 Thus, Asian Football Confederation include him into the AFC Century Club in 1999.

+As Head Coach

+In the 2017 Malaysia FAM League season, he helped Sime Darby won the league.
+This is his first title as a head coach.